Skip to main content

 Contact your insurance

-Work with a specialist
+Work with a care provider

-Your ED specialist’s office can help you understand your insurance coverage for the penile implant.
+Your ED physician's office can help you understand your insurance coverage for the penile implant.
 They can obtain prior-authorization or pre-determination for the surgery.
 Note that prior-authorization or pre-determination is about coverage and medical necessity.
 It is not a guarantee an insurance plan will cover or pay for the costs.

 Herschel didn’t know that his insurance would cover the penile implant